drupol/not-a-number.io/content/posts/dev/2020-09-03-prime-numbers-generators.md

 tags:
   - php
   - prime numbers
+  - python
+  - iterator
 title: Prime numbers generation
 ---

 # It all started from a book

 I was reading the Open Source book from [Bartosz Milewski][bartosz website]'s '[Category Theory for Programmers][Category theory for programmers]' when I saw something about
-Prime numbers:
+[Prime numbers][prime number wikipedia]:

-`A more interesting example is a coalgebra that produces a list of primes.
+> A more interesting example is a coalgebra that produces a list of
+> primes.
 The trick is to use an infinite list as a carrier.
+Our starting
-Our starting seed will be the list [2..].
-The next seed will be the tail of this list with all multiples of 2 removed.
-It's a list of odd numbers starting with 3.
-In the next step, we'll take the tail of this list and remove all multiples of 3, and so on.
-You might recognize the makings of the sieve of Eratosthenes.`
+> seed will be the list [2..].
+The next seed will be the tail
+> of this list with all multiples of 2 removed.
+It's a list of odd numbers
+> starting with 3.
+In the next step, we'll take the tail of this list and
+> remove all multiples of 3, and so on.
+You might recognize the makings of
+> the sieve of Eratosthenes.

 In Python language, it would be written as such: